 In some cases, you can get your queries dealt with by simply contacting a casino’s customer care.
-Finding their contact details should be easy, as most casinos publicly display such information.
+Finding their contact details should be easy, as most casinos and brand new slots sites publicly display such information.
 You can use either of the following ways:

 - Telephone numbers:

 If your issue is urgent, call their designated line and talk to one of the site’s agent.
 Luckily, most reputable casinos these days have a 24/7 support line, meaning you can get solutions to any of your issues at any time of the day.